Listening to Time

 –St. Teresa of Calcutta

 Like that young gentleman, we want to know that time exists.
-We want the “watch” because it comforts us in some ways to know that it is there, guiding us, giving us direction in our day.
-Yet, we desire the distractions as well.
+We want the “watch” because it comforts us in some ways to know that it is there, guiding us and giving us direction in our day.
+Yet, we desire distractions as well.
 All of the extra things in our lives to keep us busy enough so we don’t have to listen to that constant ticking.
-So we don’t have to face that deep penetrating reality that our time here is limited.
+So we don’t have to face that profound, penetrating reality that our time here is limited.
 Fleeting.
 Probing our consciousness of the lives that we are living.

-That said, every once in awhile there comes a time when we are reminded of a deeper truth that we can’t run from.
+That said, every once in a while, there comes a time when we are reminded of a deeper truth that we can’t run from.
 A time when a loved one passes away.
-A tragedy when a “superhero” athlete, children, and other innocent souls suddenly are taken from us.
+Or a tragedy when a “superhero” athlete, children, and other innocent souls are suddenly taken from us.
 These are the moments that strike us deeply.
-These are the moments we feel the weight of sadness both for the loss of life and our powerlessness against the time that we thought we have.
+These are the moments we feel the weight of sadness both for the loss of life and our powerlessness against the time that we thought we had.

 Yesterday was Ash Wednesday, the beginning of Lent for my faith tradition.
-It was a day when we Catholics are literally “marked” with a reminder of our limited time here on earth.
-It is a day when we come face to face with our mortality and waywardness.
+On this day, Catholics are literally “marked” with a reminder of our limited time on earth.
+We confront our mortality and waywardness.

 Remember that you are dust, and to dust you shall return.

-What is interesting about this day is that it is one of the most well attended days in the Church outside of Easter and Christmas.
-It is not even a day of obligation, yet, we come in masses.
-Maybe because in some small way it is a day that we consciously desire to hear the second hand in a meaningful way.
+Interestingly, this day is one of the most well-attended days in the Church outside of Easter and Christmas.
+It is not even a day of obligation, yet we come in masses.
+Maybe because, in some small way, it is a day that we consciously desire to hear the second hand ticking.

-As I look now at my watch, I have about 20 minutes before I have to take our puppy outside or I will be cleaning the floor of pee or poop.
-You might have only five minutes to read this blog and maybe you are already thinking that it is taking too long.
+As I look now at my watch, I have about 20 minutes before I have to take our puppy outside, or I will be cleaning the floor of pee or poop.
+You might have only five minutes to read this blog, and you may already think it is taking too long.
 The fact of the matter is that we all are busy.
 Family, work, children’s activities, etc… all great things.

 Time keeps going.
 The second-hand keeps ticking.